Be a volunteer at Camp!

 $1000 Travel Grant

-Emily Gleason and Turner Cobden will be providing a $1000 partial travel grant for the Friends of Ngong Road Holiday Camp.
-This grant will be awarded to a candidate they believe will best contribute to the holiday camp and to the mission of the charity: to provide education and support for Nairobi children living in poverty whose families are affected by HIV/AIDS so they can transform their lives.
+For several years, Emily Gleason and Turner Cobden have provided a $1000 partial travel grant for the Friends of Ngong Road Holiday Camp.
+This grant is awarded to a candidate they believe will best contribute to the holiday camp and to the mission of the charity: to provide education and support for Nairobi children living in poverty whose families are affected by HIV/AIDS so they can transform their lives.

 The ideal candidate will demonstrate the willingness and skills necessary to contribute in the following three key ways:

-- Contribute to the experiences and activities of the campers at the Ngong Road Camp 2016
+- Contribute to the experiences and activities of the campers at the Ngong Road Camp.

 - Help to promote and grow the Friends of Ngong Road charity.